rpbeukes/angular-typesafe-reactive-forms-helper/README.md

 ## Blog

-For a more in detail description of the benefits of this package, read my blog - [Angular reactive forms](https://ruanbeukes.net/angular-typesafe-reactive-forms/).
+For a more in detail description of the benefits of this package, read my blog - [Angular typesafe reactive forms](https://ruanbeukes.net/angular-typesafe-reactive-forms/).

 ## Developer notes

 `npm pack` will create `angular-typesafe-reactive-forms-helper-1.0.0.tgz`

-## Consume in another app for testing
+### Consume in another app for testing

 `~/workspace/some-application$` `npm install ~/angular-typesafe-reactive-forms-helper-0.0.0.tgz`